VBorodinTT/The8SDKIntegration/README.md

 * If you connect SDK to Triller app you could set user identifiers

+with initialization

         the8CloudSdkInfo.trillerUserId = "userid";
         the8CloudSdkInfo.trillerUserName = "username";
         the8CloudSdkInfo.trillerUserAvatar = "https://...avatar.jpg";

+or later by dirrect call

+        The8CloudSdk.setTrillerUserInfo("userId", "username", "https://...avatar.jpg")

 * Set your own content creator tool